-Ian Turner is an Assistant Professor of Political Science at Yale University, where he is also a Resident Fellow in the Institution of Social and Policy Studies and the Center for the Study of American Politics, and a Faculty Affiliate of the Leitner Program in International and Comparative Political Economy.
-He has broad research interests in American political institutions, executive branch and bureaucratic politics, special interest politics, political economy, and applied game theory and formal modeling.
-Professor Turner’s research has been published in top academic journals such as the American Political Science Review, the American Journal of Political Science, the Journal of Politics, and the Journal of Law, Economics, & Organization.
-He teaches courses on American political institutions, bureaucratic politics, game theory, and applied formal modeling.
+I am an Assistant Professor of Political Science at Yale University, where I’m also a Resident Fellow in the Institution of Social and Policy Studies and the Center for the Study of American Politics, and a Faculty Affiliate of the Leitner Program in International and Comparative Political Economy.
+I have broad research interests in American political institutions, executive branch and bureaucratic politics, special interest politics, political economy, and applied game theory and formal modeling.
+My research has been published in leading academic journals such as the American Political Science Review, the American Journal of Political Science, the Journal of Politics, and the Journal of Law, Economics, & Organization.
+My teaching spans courses on American political institutions, bureaucratic politics, money in politics, game theory, and applied formal modeling.

 Published & forthcoming

 - “Motivated Reasoning and Democratic Accountability” (with Andrew T. Little and Keith E. Schnakenberg).

 2022.
 American Political Science Review 116(2): 751-767.
 [Ungated]